roracle/SF-resources/README.md

 This resource pack does NOT require Optifine.

+SERVER OWNERS:
+Place the item-models.yml file in your <serverroot>/plugins/slimefun/ directory, and overwrite the default one, then restart your server.
+This is for Spigot based servers (including Paper and the likes) only.

 Use at your own risk, but I can honestly say it's working pretty well so far.